EricZinda/Perplexity/backlog.md

-- Make "_get_v_1" be synonyms of have
+- implement future have
-  - get_able should be identical to have_able
-  - Present tense scenarios:
-    - "I get x?", "I get x" --> not great english
+  - "I will have a menu/a table" --> not good english
+  - "I will have a steak" --> restaurant frame special case for ordering

+- implement _take_v_1
+  - present tense --> "I don't know what you mean"
+  - future tense --> same as I'll have
+- implement future tense have/get

+- Make "I take a steak" or "I get a steak" say "Did you mean X"
 - "Do I/my son have a menu?" doesn't work
-- implement future tense have/get
 - implement past tense get: "Did I get a steak?"
 - Make "_take_v_1" be synonyms of have
 -